Razor308/Git-beginners-guide/README.md

 <img src="images/github-home.png" width="1000">

 Click the ```+``` icon in the top-right corner of the screen and select ```New Repository```.
 The one thing you *must* do here is check the box that says ```Add a README file```.

-**Always have a README file in your repository!**
+README files serve as documentation for what's in your repository.
+It's good practice to always have a README file in your repository.
+GitHub will automatically display the README file for you.

-Aftet you've created your repository, your screen should look like this:
+After you've created your repository, your screen should look like this:

 <img src="images/test-repo.png" width="1000">